 The above questions are our top three most important questions to ask every grant writing applicant.
-They are in addition to the basic questions that must also be asked, which include, How long have you been writing grants?
+They are in addition to the basic questions which must also be asked, including: How long have you been writing grants?
 How many grants have you written?
 Were you the sole writer?
 What is your award rate?
 Which funders do you have the most experience with?